Kindergarten Homeschooling Curriculum

 With the activity books and coloring books, your little one will be happy to be homeschooling!

-St. Joseph Coloring Books help children begin learning their Faith.
+St. Joseph Coloring Books, Advent and Lent, help children begin learning their Faith.
 Children color pictures and learn about preparing for the coming of Jesus at Christmas, and about His Passion, Death and Resurrection.

 In addition to the coloring books for the art curriculum, the Religion curriculum has many coloring books to help children learn about their Faith.